Beginner’s Guide to Pose Running

 Rest in between each interval is absolutely important.
 Give yourself approximately 2-minutes of rest between intervals.
 Keep in mind, some beginners will require much more recovery time in between intervals to allow for a maximum level of physiological adaptation.
 As you progress through the program, note your improvement.

 This program comes with a weekly training schedule.
 That’s 12 weeks of guided training to help you progress safely and efficiently.
-But at the same time, as mentioned in Part 1, you are free to modify this program to suit your needs and your level (physiologically speaking, please refer to the “Big Monkey, Small Monkey: How to gauge your body’s training needs”, The Running Revolution, p.189).
+But at the same time, as mentioned above, you are free to modify this program to suit your needs and your level (physiologically speaking, please refer to the “Big Monkey, Small Monkey: How to gauge your body’s training needs”, The Running Revolution, p.189).
 However, at the absence of a coach at your side, to stay safe a simple rule of thumb should be “if in doubt – do less”.

 Your weekly schedule will consist of